Shivansh1910/Assignment/README.md

 Common Login Page for both and as per their features redirected to candidate page or manager page

 Manager has ability to add/ modify candidate's name and certificates.
 Also manager can add certificate of any event.
-Certificate can be empty as well as written text but be in jpg. this can be extented to image format as well.
+Certificate can be empty as well as written text but be in jpg and it should have 1 word or saprated by _ like eureka or eureka_jr not eureka jr. this can be extented to image and other format as well if required.

 All Templates uploaded will be saved in media/sample dir of backend with the name of event.jpg